JoyceGu/CuriousBuild/blog/markdown/hacking-growth-reading-notes.md

 ---
-title: Growth Hacking Reading Notes
+title: Hacking Growth - Reading Notes
 date: 2025-09-11
 tags: Data Science, Career, Reading
-summary: The Growth Hacker Sean Ellis Morgan Brown I finally finished the Growth Hacking book over the holidays, and found quite a few really INSPIRING things ...
+summary: The Growth Hacker Sean Ellis Morgan Brown I finally finished the HackingGrowth over the OOF time, and found quite a few really INSPIRING things about ...
+language: English
-filename: growth-hacking-reading-notes
+filename: hacking-growth-reading-notes
 ---

 **The Growth Hacker**

  Sean Ellis Morgan Brown

-I finally finished the Growth Hacking book over the holidays, and found quite a few really INSPIRING things about it because of the recent change in groups.
+I finally finished the HackingGrowth over the OOF time, and found quite a few really INSPIRING things about it because of the recent change in groups.
 As a powerless IC really wish LEADERSHIP had taken the time to read this book as well. 🫢

 The following quotes are translated from Chinese version post.